 Patient Claim Line, who fought on behalf of Miss Layton, recognised that the Claimant was placed at serious risk because of the negligible actions of the Trust.

-Hannah Ashcroft, Senior Solicitor at Patient Claim Line, believed it was unshakeable belief in Miss Layton’s case that brought proceedings to a finale.
+Hannah Luscombe, Senior Solicitor at Patient Claim Line, believed it was unshakeable belief in Miss Layton’s case that brought proceedings to a finale.

 Hannah said: “Kaomi has been through a tremendous ordeal from a very young age with the consequences of what she is still dealing with.